lex0c/gungnir/README.md

 #### Connection strategy

-The client does not rely on a single hard-coded address. `dialWithBackoff` iterates over the pseudo-random `host:port` pairs produced by `GenDomainsStream` until a connection succeeds.
+The client iterates over the pseudo-random `host:port` pairs produced by `GenDomainsStream` until a connection succeeds.
 Generated names may include optional subdomains, vary TLDs, and use ports between `4000` and `9009`.
-The stream uses a seed (default `23`) that can be overridden at build time by providing a custom `SEED` variable to the `Makefile` or by supplying `-ldflags "-X main.seedStr=<value>"` when building.
-The generator stops after ten minutes before starting over, providing a simple domain generation algorithm (DGA) to evade static blocking.
+The stream uses a seed (default `23`) that can be overridden at build time by providing a custom `SEED` variable to the `Makefile`.
+The generator stops after ten minutes before starting over.

 ## HTTP API examples